chtrembl/azure-cloud/petstore/09-configure-apim-in-front-of-petstoreservice/README.md

 ![](images/apim23.png)

 Pretty cool huh?
-Now head over to Azure Portal > Application Insights Failures and lets check the Telemtry to see what happens.
+Now head over to Azure Portal > Application Insights Failures and lets check the Telemetry to see what happens.
 As you can see, the 429 Exception gets indexed. (alerts etc... can be configured to act on this)

 You should see something similar to the below image: